 Center researchers are the key participants in all programs.
 In addition to the expertise and knowledge that they bring directly from the lab, graduate students, postdocs, and faculty gain valuable experience communicating their own research, representing their field of study, and exploring the wonder of science and technology with both general and specialized audiences.
 An intentional structure is used by the Center to engage student researchers in areas that best suite their personal interests and professional goals for the given year.

-A committee of Center members, College and Graduate School diversity officers, and representatives from member Departments meet several times each year to review and advise the diverstiy-related efforts of the Center.
+A committee of Center members, College and Graduate School diversity officers, and representatives from member Departments meet as needed to review and advise the diverstiy-related efforts of the Center.
 Diversity-related initiatives are integrated into all education and outreach activities.

-The contributions, input, needs, and opinions of graduate students are a key, valued, and important part of the life of the Center.
-As a result, the Center leadership meets quarterly with graduate student representatives from each IRG and Outreach Team to invite and support an open two-way dialogue.
-This personal, direct interaction provides additional channels of effective communication across the organization that increase a true sense of community.
+The contributions, input, needs, and opinions of graduate students and postdoc members are a key, valued, and important part of the life of the Center.
+As a result, the Center leadership meets 3-4x per year with student and postdoc representatives from each IRG and Outreach Team for open, two-way discussions.
+This personal, direct interaction provides an additional channel of effective communication across the organization that increase a true sense of community.